 7. Frozen Turkey Meatballs, $4 for 16 ounces

 Bring home a bag of frozen turkey meatballs and you've got a world of quick dinner possibilities at your fingertips.
 From classic spaghetti and meatballs, to subs slathered with BBQ sauce, these frozen meatballs come with a flame-broiled flavor that has us sold.

 Recipes to Make with Frozen Meatballs

 Some nights call for the quick convenience of jarred marinara, and that is totally okay.
 While there are quite a few winning options, my favorite is the Organic Tomato Basil Marinara.
-It's priced well under $3 a jar, contains no added sugar, and is a close second to homemade.
+It's priced well, contains no added sugar, and is a close second to homemade.

 Recipes with Marinara Sauce

 9. Buttermilk Biscuits, $3 for tube of eight